 +351 282 761 410

-Situated on the opposite bank of the river Bensafrim from the old town and over a drawbridge is the Lagos marina, which first opened in 1994.
+Situated on the opposite bank of the river Bensafrim from the old town and over a drawbridge is the Lagos marina, which opened in 1994.
 The marina has a capacity for 462 vessels up to 30 metres long.
-It's here many day excursions depart from and many tour agencies have their offices.
+It is from here many day excursions depart and many tour agencies have their offices.
 They all compete for your custom and offer activities such as kayaking, dolphin-watching, fishing and mini-cruises.
-There are also several cafes, bars and restaurants at your disposal.
-There's also excellent accommodation located here from four-star hotels to swish apartments.
+There are also several cafes, bars and restaurants for your convenience.
+There's also excellent accommodation located here, from four-star hotels to swish apartments.
 Alongside the marina is the train station, the last stop on the Linha do Algarve.

 Lagos – Vila Real de Santo António: Timetable | Website

-On the northern end of the marina is this entertaining museum which first opened to the public in 2014.
+On the northern end of the marina is this entertaining museum, which first opened to the public in 2014.
 The museum documents the part Lagos took during Portugal's great age of discovery.
 It was from here the early navigators set sail to find a navigable route around the Horn of Africa to the rich spice trading routes of Asia.
-Famous historical explorers are represented in wax such as Henry the Navigator, Vasco da Gama, Gil Eanes, Bartolomeu Dias, Luís de Camões, Pope Alexander VI, Fernão Mendes Pinto and Ferdinand Magellan.
-Discriptions of each exhibit are in Portuguese and English.
+Famous historical explorers are represented in wax, such as Henry the Navigator, Vasco da Gama, Gil Eanes, Bartolomeu Dias, Luís de Camões, Pope Alexander VI, Fernão Mendes Pinto and Ferdinand Magellan.
+Descriptions of each exhibit are in Portuguese and English.

 Tuesay – Sunday: 10:00h – 18:00h, Monday: CLOSED